 Still not convinced?

 If you still don’t want to deal with credit cards, I get it.
 Life is a bit simpler when you only have a debit card.
 Learning how to travel with rewards points does take a lot of time.
-Once you’ve got it down, it doesn’t take that long though.
+Once you’ve got it down, it doesn’t take that long, though.
 Learning how to travel hack is a lot like learning any new skill.
 You get better the more you do it.

 If spending some time learning about this stuff gets me a trip to Hawaii every year for almost free, I’m in!
 If nothing else, at least you know why I’m a fan of using credit cards and why I promote them now.

 Oh, and if you’re interested in checking out some credit cards, go here for some of the best offers out there right now.
-I’ll earn a little commision if you do, so it’s a win-win.
+I’ll earn a little commission if you do, so it’s a win-win.